YOU SHOULD STAY HERE IN SALTA ARGENTINA

 House of Jasmines restaurant asado

-I could sit in this spot night after night and watch this guy cook.
+I would sit in this spot each night and watch this guy cook.
 I love cooking with fire.

 House of Jasmines villa terrace view